California Laws: Residency for Public School Districts

 It is important for parents/guardians to know that the laws of the State of California dictate that parent(s)/guardian(s) must be current residents of the public school district they want their children to attend.

 A current resident is defined by California law in Gov Code 244 and Ed Code 48200.
-In plain language, these laws state that a student can only attend the school district where the student is physically present, and living (sleeping), in a parent/guardian dwelling which is located within that school district's boundaries.
-Note: Owning a home within Palo Alto does not qualify a student to attend PAUSD schools, unless it can be shown that the student is also living (sleeping) full-time in that home.
+In plain language, these laws, along with subsequent case law, state that the public school responsible for a student's education is the one in which the parent/guardian residence is located.
+There can only be one residence; families with multiple homes must provide documentation that demonstrates they are actually living in the home.
+Owning a home within Palo Alto does not qualify a student to attend PAUSD schools, unless it can be shown that the student is also living (sleeping) full-time in that home.

 Parent(s)/guardian(s) must sign, under penalty of perjury, the PAUSD Residency Declaration document (Declaracion de Domicilio) as part of the registration process.
 By California law, parent(s)/guardians(s) MUST renew this Declaration annually through the Annual Data Update (ADU).